TL;DR

 This dental practice, a 6-chair clinic with 3 dentists in a mid-size metro area, had a problem they didn't fully realize until they measured it: 37% of incoming calls went unanswered.

-The math was brutal.
-They received about 150 calls per week.
+The math stings.
+150 calls per week.
 At a 37% miss rate, that's 55 missed calls every week.
-Even if only half of those were potential new patients (the other half being existing patients who'd call back), that's 27 new patient opportunities lost, worth $500 to $1,200 each in first-visit revenue.
+Even if only half were new patients (the rest being existing patients who'd call back), that's 27 new patient opportunities gone — each worth $500 to $1,200 in first-visit revenue.

-The reasons were predictable: staff on other lines, lunch breaks, before/after hours, hold times that patients wouldn't wait through.
-The front desk was doing their best, but they just couldn't physically answer every call.
+The reasons were the usual suspects: staff on other lines, lunch breaks, calls before and after hours, hold times that people wouldn't sit through.
+The front desk was doing their best.
+They just couldn't answer every call.

 Why Hiring More Staff Wasn't the Answer

-The obvious solution, hiring another receptionist, had its own problems:
+The obvious move was hiring another receptionist.
+But that had its own problems:

-The practice needed something that could answer every call, at any time, without the overhead of another full-time hire.
+What they needed was something that could answer every call, at any hour, without the overhead of another full-time hire.

-Tedca deployed an AI voice agent configured specifically for this dental practice.
-Here's what it does on every incoming call:
+We deployed an AI voice agent configured specifically for this dental practice.
+On every incoming call, it does this:

 1. Answers in under 2 rings.
 No hold music, no "your call is important to us"